Ajdin89/Ajdin89/README.md

 👋 Hi, I'm Ajdin Kmetas
   A passionate front-end developer with a focus on the React ecosystem.
-I specialize in creating dynamic, user-friendly web applications and I am always excited to explore new technologies.
+I specialize in creating dynamic, user-friendly web applications and, I am always excited to explore new technologies.

 👀 Interests
 - Front-end Development (React/React Hooks, TypeScript, CSS, API integration, testing)